Have you ever looked up near the Sun and spotted a ring of color, as if a rainbow is surrounding the Sun?

 Ice crystals, on the other hand, are of different shapes and sizes.

-And because those crystals are in all sorts of angles and orientations, "you get the light coming from all around the sun rather than, say, one particular spot," Kavulich said.
+Because those crystals are in all sorts of angles and orientations, "you get the light coming from all around the Sun rather than, say, one particular spot," Kavulich said.

-That's how you get a halo that completely circles the sun, provided those icy clouds surround the sun.
-The ring sits at a 22-degree angle, and it's how that ring gets its name: A "22-degree halo".
+That's how you get a halo that encircles the Sun, provided those icy clouds surround it.
+The ring sits at a 22-degree angle, and it's how that ring gets its name: A "22-degree halo."

 See the halo, find an umbrella?

-Aside from making a colorful display, it could signify more traditional rainbow sightings soon to follow.
+Aside from making a colorful display, a halo could signify more traditional rainbow sightings will soon follow.

-In areas that see mid-latitude storms, halos are noted as signals of rain coming within a day.
+In areas that see mid-latitude storms, like the U.S., halos are noted as signals of rain coming within a day.

 "It does have some grounding in truth," Kavulich said.

-As a storm's low pressure system approaches, the leading warm front will have warm air riding up over colder air in place, creating clouds at various heights ahead of the storm, Kavulich says.
+As a storm's low-pressure system approaches, the leading warm front will have warm air riding up over colder air in place, creating clouds at various heights ahead of the storm, Kavulich said.

 "And the furthest along (the front) you get, you get very high up in the atmosphere (where) it's always below freezing, so you're always going to have ice crystals," he said.
-"And so in that regard … you may have a higher chance to see a halo around the sun because there are these high, thin clouds in the atmosphere that are made of ice."
+"And so in that regard … you may have a higher chance to see a halo around the Sun because there are these high, thin clouds in the atmosphere that are made of ice," Kavulich said.

-"In truth, it's probably not more reliable than listening to your local meteorologist," Kavulich said.
-"But it can alert you that there's maybe a change in the weather coming because there are there are many different ways that high thin clouds can form."
+"In truth, it's probably not more reliable than listening to your local meteorologist," Kavulich continued.
+"But it can alert you that there's maybe a change in the weather coming because there are many different ways that high thin clouds can form."